Titantek/ada-outlier-datastory/content.md

    <img src="/ada-outlier-datastory/assets/img/similarity.png" alt="Combined similarity score" style="max-width: 70%; height: auto;">
 </div>

 Again, we observe that the distribution of the combined similarity scores of articles in 2024 is slightly higher than in 2007.
 But is this difference significant?
-We perform a T-test to compare the two distributions.
-We choose a significance level of $$\alpha=5$$% and we obtain a p-value < 0.05.
+We perform a t-test to compare the two distributions.
+We choose a significance level of $$\alpha=5$$% and we obtain a p-value smaller than 0.05.
 Thus, that provides very strong evidence that the mean of the distribution of similarities of 2007 is less than the mean of the distribution of similarities of 2024.

-The evolution of Wikipedia's structure from 2007 to 2024 has led to an improvement in the similarity between articles.
+The evolution of the structure of Wikipedia from 2007 to 2024 has led to an improvement in the similarity between articles.
 The structure of Wikipedia in 2024 is more coherent and organized than in 2007.

 <div class="chat">